 There is no cure for brain cancer, and there is a dire need for a better understanding of the disease, effective treatments, and a cure.
-Brain cancer receives less than 1% of the national spend on cancer research, yet it is the second leading cause of cancer-related deaths in children, and males ages 20-39.
+Brain cancer receives less than one percent of the funds spent on national cancer research, yet it is the second leading cause of cancer-related deaths in children and young adults ages 20-39.

 The UAB Comprehensive Cancer Center is making strides in the research and treatment of brain tumors, and our team of neurological-oncologists is working every day to lessen the impact of this devastating disease.